jackie-zheng/git-learn/readme.txt

-Git is a distrubute version control system. git is free software distributed under the GPL.
+Git is a distrubute version control system (add some words). git is free software distributed under the GPL.

 git diff readme.txt

+add a line again,and modify first line.